CharlonTank/next-occurrence-across-workspace/src/test/README.md

 ## Tests Included

 1. **Extension Activation Test**: Verifies that the extension is present and can be activated.
+2. **Case-insensitive Search Test**: Tests that the extension's code uses case-insensitive regex for searching.

 ## Running Tests